Manchin’s ‘no’ vote on Build Back Better bill undercuts Biden’s climate agenda

 Without a reduction of that speed and scale, the United States would fall short of the targets it committed to under the 2015 Paris agreement, potentially locking in a future of increasingly destructive forest fires, deadly floods and droughts.
 Already, record-breaking hurricanes and fires are testing the federal government’s ability to respond to overlapping disasters.

+“Without Build Back Better, the 2030 target is certainly still feasible, but it’s going to be a lot harder to reach,” said John Larsen, a director at the Rhodium Group, an independent energy research firm.
+“In one action, the federal government was going to get halfway there.”

+The president and his deputies can still write new regulations to encourage utilities and auto companies to shift away from fossil fuels, while tightening energy efficiency standards, Larsen said, and state actions can also accelerate greenhouse gas reductions.
+But without the bill’s generous tax incentives and spending to ease the transition, industry groups will be less likely to accept those changes without a fight.
+And a future administration could unravel these rules more easily than an existing law.

-Democrats urged Manchin to return to talks on Sunday, saying that many of the spending bill’s details had been negotiated for months.
+Democrats urged Manchin to return to talks on Sunday, describing their fellow party member in harsh terms and emphasizing that many of the spending bill’s details had been negotiated for months.
 They said that the legislation would create thousands of jobs in the clean-energy sector and auto manufacturing, and help America compete with China and the European Union.
-They described their fellow party member’s conduct in harsh terms.

 “Failing to pass Build Back Better condemns us to higher energy prices, fewer jobs and a back seat to those that take action and lead on technology and innovation,” said Sen. Tina Smith (D-Minn.).
 Manchin’s position “is downright unpatriotic, and it utterly fails to address the climate crisis,” she said.